IIIF/api/source/presentation/4.0/index.md

 (Image: Wikipedia)

+3D Content Resources are painted into Scenes.
+This can include 3D models, which can be painted into Scenes as Annotations with `motivation` "painting".
+Due to particular considerations of 3D space and rendering content within that space, such as scaling or textures with forward and backward faces, non-3D Content Resources must first be wrapped within an appropriate Container or Resource before being painted into a Scene.
+Image and video resources should be painted on to a Canvas, where the Canvas can in turn be painted into a Scene.
+Audio resources or Timelines should be referenced by an AudioEmitter and the AudioEmitter can be painted into a Scene.
+For further detail about painting Containers within other Containers, see [Nesting](#nesting).

 ## 3D Supporting Resources

 Constructs from the domain of 3D graphics are expressed in IIIF as Resources.
 They are associated with Scenes via Painting Annotations in the same manner as Content Resources.
 They aid in or enhance the rendering of Content Resources, especially in Scenes.